jbartus/fastly-compute-demo/README.md

     `fastly profile create`
 - click on the file named `terraform.tfvars` in the left menu and populate its values
   - use the same fastly api key from the cli (`fastly profile token`)
-  - populate the three `sigsci_` variables ([see here for how to create an api key](https://docs.fastly.com/signalsciences/developer/using-our-api/#managing-api-access-tokens))

 ## test loop
 - `terraform apply`